a

 Did you know that cybersecurity is addressed under ISO 13485:2016 Clause 7.3 requirements?

-Cyber Security Threats in the Context of Medical Device Management
+Cyber Security Threats in Medical Device Management

 Taking connected health devices as an example, the report suggests that there is a general lack of awareness in the healthcare sector on the threats posed, and even if they exist.
 But exist they do.